Julian Moti: Controversial allegation of child sex offence

 six disturbing statements [the complainant] made over ... four months.
 All are in English, though it appears she only spoke French.
 None was in her own writing.
 None was sworn.
 The underlying story doesn't change from statement to statement, but details are contradictory.
 Others appear fanciful.
 She claimed he had three testicles, but Port Vila GP Dr Frank Spooner would later examine Moti and concluded he had two....
 Dates are changed; at one stage she withdrew her allegations entirely, then renewed them a few weeks later saying her previous statement was 'not of my own free will' and asked police to investigate.
 In several statements she described being beaten and raped by Moti but in others that she loved him.
 'I wanted to say that I love Julian Moti very much,' she stated in March 1998.
 'He is a reach [rich] man he can take me anywhere I wanted and this is my belief of my future with Julian because he is so kind....'

 In October 2008, The Australian Newspaper reported that Vanuatu magistrate Bruce Kalotiti, who heard the case against Moti in 1999, had been bribed by Moti to dismiss the case in exchange for Moti's paying for Kalotiti to study at the University of Western Sydney.
 The report cited university records and evidence obtained by the Australian Federal Police in September 2004.
-Kalotiti resigned from the bench as a result of the allegations and the evidence which supported them, gathered at the request of the Vanuatu government.
+Kalotiti resigned from the bench as a result of the allegations and the evidence which supported them, gathered at the request of the Government of Vanuatu.